boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

   --> the data structure is compatible to respond to (probably) all queries.

-- However, it comes at a great cost (see PR #1013).
-Even with a small sample size the latency of recreating old states of the data with the transactional data from the "history" table lead to an unacceptable latency of >10s.
+- However, it comes at a great cost when the computation-heavy part is executed in pure Python (see PR #1013).
+Even with a small sample size the latency of recreating old states of the data with the transactional data from the "history" table lead to an unacceptable latency of >1s.

-  -->**We need to add a cache or extend the schema** to make the analytical queries run faster.
+  -->**We need to add a cache, or extend the schema, or use optimized SQL queries** to make the analytical queries run faster.

 ### B.1 Extending the DB schema